SparkliTwizzl/plurality-utilities/README.md

 ---

-#### 4.1.2 - Entries are blocks of data which are made up of fields.
+#### 4.1.2 - Entries are blocks of data which are made up of fields

 Each entry represents a person and must contain at least one identity (a name paired with a tag).

 To write an entry, start with an open curly brace `{` on one line and a close curly brace `}` on another, with nothing else on those lines.

 Example: